Earnest Wilson

 Earnest J. Wilson III (born March 30, 1965) is an American football coach.
-He is the chief of staff for the Temple Owls, a position he has held since 2024.
+He is the special teams coordinator and running backs coach for Edward Waters University, a position he has held since 2025.
 He was the head football coach at Minnesota North College – Vermilion, a junior college in Ely, Minnesota.
 Wilson was previously the head coach for the Arkansas Attack of Major League Football.
 He served as the head football coach at Savannah State University in Savannah, Georgia from 2013 to 2015, Elizabeth City State University in Elizabeth City, North Carolina from 2016 to 2017, and Defiance College in Defiance, Ohio for one season, in 2021.